dgillis91/comp4/README.md

 ## Usage

-usage: driver.py [-h] [--std-out] [--target TARGET] path

-positional arguments:
-  path                  path to file. do not include ext.
+  -h, --help            show this help message and exit --path PATH, -p PATH  path to file. do not include ext.

-optional arguments:
-  -h, --help            show this help message and exit --std-out, -s         Will print to std-out if specified --target TARGET, -t TARGET
+  --std-out, -s         Will print to std-out if specified --target TARGET, -t TARGET
                         path to the target file. if --std-out is used, this argument is ignored.
+  --debug, -d           if specified, will print tree